 On rare occasions, the following types of side effects may occur following inoculation.
-Although these are usually not cause for alarm, the child should be taken to a doctor for examination immediately if symptoms are unusually severe and/or unlisted symptoms appear.
+The child should be taken to a doctor for examination immediately if symptoms are unusually severe and/or unlisted symptoms appear.

 For more detailed information on vaccination side effects, refer to chapter 8, "Infectious Diseases with Vaccines and Vaccination Side Effects" on p.
-9 - p.
-20.
+10 - p.
+26.

 Vaccine name Overview of Possible Side Effects Following Inoculation Hib The most common side effects following inoculation include the development of symptoms at the injection site (reddening, induration (hardening and stiffening), swelling, pain, etc.) and fever.
 These symptoms normally dissipate in several days.
 Pediatric pneumococcal The most common side effects following inoculation include the development of symptoms at the injection site (reddening, swelling, pain, etc.) and fever.
 These symptoms normally dissipate in several days.
 Hepatitis B The most common side effects following inoculation include development of symptoms at the injection site (reddening, induration (hardening and stiffening), swelling, pain, etc.) and fever.
 These symptoms normally dissipate in several days.
 DPT-IPV DT The most common side effects following inoculation include the development of symptoms at the injection site (reddening, induration (hardening and stiffening), swelling, pain, etc.) and fever.
 These symptoms normally dissipate in several days.
 Induration (hardening and stiffening) of the injection site will decrease over time but may persist for multiple months.
 IPV The most common side effects following inoculation include the development of symptoms at the injection site (reddening, swelling, pain, etc.) and fever.
 These symptoms normally dissipate in several days.
 Japanese encephalitis The most common side effects following inoculation include the development of symptoms at the injection site (reddening, swelling, pain, etc.) and fever.
 These symptoms normally dissipate in several days.
 BCG Minimal amounts of redness, swelling/spots, and pus may appear 10 days after inoculation at the injection site (symptoms are strongest the first month after inoculation).
 Scabs will form afterward, and they will heal naturally in about 3 months, leaving a small scar from the injection.
 Measles-rubella (MR) Fever, rash, redness around the injection site, nasal discharge, coughing and other such symptoms may appear 5-14 days after inoculation, but these symptoms normally dissipate in several days.
 Chickenpox (varicella) Although it is rare to see side effects with these vaccines, fever and rash sometimes occur, and on rare occasions reddening, swelling, induration (hardening and stiffening) have been observed.
+Cervical cancer prevention This vaccine frequently causes pain, redness (erythema), and swelling at the injection site.
+This vaccine is frequently accompanied by pain, etc., and pain or nervousness related to the shot may cause a vasovagal reflex and a loss of consciousness.
+After the shot, monitor the child while they remain seated in a chair with back support for at least 30 minutes.
+Monitor the child in case they fall forward.